Setting Up Media Communications Mesh Cluster with Kubernetes#

 ./build_docker.sh

-Manual build should be done with build context pointing to the root directory of MCM repository, you should prefer using ./build_docker.sh instead, as the script guarantee a path independent execution of build process.
+Manual build should be done with the build context pointing at the root directory of the Media Communications Mesh repository.

 cd <mcm-dir>